szypkiwonsz/Physiotherapy-Management-System/README.md

 ## Application Features
 ```
-The patient can see the information from the office if the office adds a patient with the same email.
+The patient can see the information from the office if the office adds a patient with the same email
 ```
 ```
 Visibility of registered offices